-Whenever we switch to a prime in the level with a family of weight larger than $2$, we have to check that condition (4) in Kisin's result is satisfied (in the weight $2$ case the result of [Ki04] applies).
-Since ramification at each $q_i$ is potentially crystalline over a proper subfield $F_i$ of the cyclotomic field of index $b_i-1$ (as in (*)) or $(b_i -1)/2$ in the quadratic crystalline case (where $b_i = q_i$), and we switch to characteristic $q_i$ with a family of weight at most $q_{i-1} +1$, we see that condition (4) is satisfied because we have $q_{i-1} << b_i$.
-More precisely, it is enough to require the following inequality: $q_{i-1} < b_i -1$ except for the quadratic crystalline case where $b_i = q_i$ and we require $q_{i-1} < (b_i - 1)/2$. \\
+After killing ramification at all the $q_i$ we end up with a residual representation of weight smaller than $B$, of conductor $q^2$ and locally good-dihedral at $q$.
+Whenever we switch to a prime $q_i$ in the level with a system of weight larger than $2$, we have to check that condition (T) in Kisin's Theorem \ref{teo:superKisin} is satisfied (in the weight $2$ case the result of [Ki1] applies instead).
+Since ramification at each $q_i$ is potentially crystalline over a proper subfield $F_i$ of the cyclotomic field of index $b_i-1$ (as in (*)) or $(b_i -1)/2$ in the quadratic crystalline case (where $b_i = q_i$), and we switch to characteristic $q_i$ with a system of weight at most $q_{i-1} +1$, we will show in the following lemma that condition (T) is satisfied because we have $b_i >> q_{i-1}$ (see the paragraph previous to the proposition for the definition of the symbol $>>$), thus concluding the proof of the proposition. \\